-say is the preferred output method in Raku (instead of print).
-It adds a newline at the end.
+say is the most used output method in Raku (instead of print), as it adds a newline at the end.

+Note that say on a variable or data structure uses gist, as stated in the table above.

-Note that say \$a uses gist, but as soon as you put it in a string, e.g. say "\$a" it uses Str to sort out the string.
-This applies to strings inside curlies as well, e.g. say " { \$a }".
+But as soon as you put it in a string, e.g. say "\$a" it uses Str to sort out the string, and then it uses gist on that string (which doesn't do anyting, as it already is a string).
+This applies to strings inside curlies as well:

 '''

-my $a = Any;

-say $a;

-(Any)

-say "$a";
+my $a; say "The value is: $a";

 Use of uninitialized value of type Any in string context.

-say " { $a } ";
+say "The value is: { $a }";

 Use of uninitialized value of type Any in string context.

-say " { $a.gist } ";

-(Any)

 '''